-It’s an important because one of the main reasons course entrepreneurs get bogged down and don’t achieve the success the could is because they just don’t have the time themselves to create courses.
+It’s a really important question because one of the main reasons course entrepreneurs get bogged down and don’t achieve the success the could is because they just don’t have the time or desire themselves to create courses.

 And, even if they have staff or contract help, these often aren’t people who have the skills necessary for developing online courses.

 So, what to do?

 You can, of course, try posting contract jobs on big sites like LinkedIn.
 Or on more niche sites like the Learning Guild, but my experience is that you are likely to get flooded with resumes from either over-qualified or under-qualified people, many of whom come from a corporate training or academic background and really want a permanent position.